Emergency Load Reduction Program

 How It Works

-Increased demand for cooling in the hot summer months strains the electrical grid, creating a higher risk of power outages.
-As a result, the Emergency Load Reduction Program was created to allow business customers in SDG&E's service territory to voluntarily participate in load reduction when the grid is especially stressed — and get paid.
+During the hot summer months, increased demand for cooling can strain the electrical grid.
+The Emergency Load Reduction Program was designed to allow business customers in SDG&E's service territory to voluntarily participate in energy-load reduction when the grid is especially stressed — and receive a financial incentive.
+Participation is entirely voluntary, and there is no penalty if your business chooses not to participate.

-For more information about this program, you can refer to the Decision D.21-0 15, which can be found on the California Public Utilities Commission website.
+For more information about this program, you can refer to the Decision D.21-0 15, which can be found on the California Public Utilities Commission website(link is external).

 The programs described herein are funded by California utility customers and administered by San Diego Gas & Electric Company (SDG&E®) under the auspices of the CPUC.